-Everything in our digital world — business, art, communication, — happens on the flat screens of computers or mobile devices.
-But here is the thing — people still enjoy real life.
-Mobile apps for event planning offer a great connection between the virtual and the real.
+Everything in our digital world — business, art, communication — happens on the flat screens of computers and mobile devices.
+But here’s the thing: people still enjoy real life.
+Apps for event planning offer a great connection between the virtual and the real world.

-As with all genres of mobile apps, the event planning sphere has already received plenty of attention.
-Here at Yalantis we know that very well, since our developers have much experience developing event planning apps both for iOS and Android.
+As with mobile and web apps in other genres, event planning apps have already received plenty of attention.
+Here at Yalantis, we know that very well.
+Our developers have much experience developing event planning apps for the web, iOS, and Android.

 Some of the most popular event planning apps today are:

-You can check out more local event apps – and believe me when I say there are still unique features to develop!
-The absolute leader of event planning apps is Eventbrite, which we will be examining in this article so you can get a better idea of what to expect if you decide to develop a similar app with us.
+But the absolute leader of event planning apps is Eventbrite, which we’ll be examining in this article so you can get a better idea of what to expect if you decide to develop a similar app.